 Review.

 The Educational Policies Committee will review the proposed suspension of enrollment for its effect on other academic programs of the university.
 The committee will hold hearings at which all constituencies affected, including students, faculty, and representatives from other departments affected by the proposed action, have the opportunity to testify.
 At the conclusion of its deliberations, the Educational Policies Committee will recommend approval or disapproval of suspension of enrollment to the Faculty Senate.
-The Faculty Senate shall make a recommendation to the president.
-This process shall be concluded within 90 days following notification of the Educational Policies Committee.
+The Faculty Senate will make a recommendation to the president.
+This process will be concluded within ninety (90) days following notification of the Educational Policies Committee.
 Suspension is granted by the president subject to the legal obligation, if any, of the university to permit students already enrolled in the program to complete their course of study.

 Time limitation.

-At any time up to three years after suspension has been granted, a suspension of enrollment may be reversed by the department, upon approval of the Educational Policies Committee, the academic dean or vice president for extension and agriculture, and, where appropriate, the chancellor or regional campus dean, and the president.
-If suspension has not been reversed within this three year period, program discontinuance must be initiated.
+At any time up to three (3) years after suspension has been granted, a suspension of enrollment may be reversed by the department, upon approval of the Educational Policies Committee, the dean or the vice president for extension, and the president.
+If suspension has not been reversed within this three-year period, program discontinuance must be initiated.

-406.4 FINANCIAL EXIGENCY
+2.5 FINANCIAL EXIGENCY

-Definitions

-Financial exigency.
+2.5.1 Financial exigency.